Client EngagementCoaching and Services Personal Trainer Assessments: Methods and Examples for Effective Client Evaluations

 Focus on these key tests:

 • Push-up test: Push-ups assess upper body strength and endurance.
-Can be easily modified for different fitness levels.
+It can be easily modified for different fitness levels.

 • Bodyweight squat assessment: Evaluates lower body strength and form.
 Helps identify potential mobility restrictions.